SIWSL (Sign in with SimpleLogin)

 -

-User clicks on Sign in with SimpleLogin button, gets redirected to SimpleLogin authorization page.
+User clicks on Sign in with SimpleLogin button and gets redirected to the SimpleLogin authorization page.
 User will be asked if they want to share their information with your app/website.

 -

-User accepts, gets redirected back to your application and are authenticated.
+User accepts, gets redirected back to your application and is authenticated.

 Flow